Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 It makes even the thought of getting out of bed painful.

-And you know then and there that the day ahead will be a struggle.
+In fact, you feel ten years older than you actually are and you know then and there that the day ahead will be a struggle.

 Then your back pain continues nagging away at you on the drive to work.

 So even though it's not even 9am yet your pain has already taken over your body as well as your thoughts.

 You feel helpless and frustrated.
 And then you get angry.

 This anger follows you throughout your workday and takes all the enjoyment out of working.

 And as a consequence your work suffers, as do your relationships with your fellow workers.

 Because you’re not just in pain, you’re a pain to be around too.